-The administrative secretary for the Police Department is Jo Ann Smith.
-Jo Ann has been with the department of over 32 years and is a critical component to the departments day to day operations.
-Jo Ann processes all paperwork concerning personnel matters within the department along with all reports generated by the departments officers including incident reports, accident reports, arrest data and traffic summons.
+Margie Wickline is the Administrative Assistant for the Police Department.
+Margie is a critical component to the departments day to day operations.
+Margie processes all paperwork concerning personnel matters within the department along with all reports generated by the department's officers including incident reports, accident reports, arrest data, and traffic summons.
 Margie is also the Records Officer for the Division of Police.
 A records officer serves as a liaison for the Library of Virginia for the purposes of implementing and overseeing a records management program and coordinating legal disposition, including the destruction of obsolete records.

 Reports such as accident reports or incident reports required by citizens should be requested through the police administrative office at 540-965-6331.
-Some reports and information are confidential and may only be released upon submission of a subpoena by the court, therefore insure that you check with the administrative secretary to determine the requirements for obtaining information or reports from the department.
+Some reports and information are confidential and may only be released upon submission of a subpoena by the court, therefore ensure that you check with the administrative assistant to determine the requirements for obtaining information or reports from the department.

-Appointments with the Chief of Police should also be scheduled through the office of the Administrative Secretary.
+Appointments with the Chief of Police should also be scheduled through the office of the Administrative Assistant.

 The Covington Police Department moved the police department to the newly constructed City Hall in October of 2000.
-The new offices provided a better working environment for the departments administrative offices.
-The Police Department has: a Lieutenant, First Sergeant, Detective Sergeant/Investigator, Sergeants and Patrol Officers.
+The Police Department has a Major, Lieutenant of Operations, Lieutenant of Administration, Detective, Sergeants and Patrol Officers.